nnja/python/website/content/02-introduction-to-python/080-advanced-datatypes/50-sets.md

 #### `set`s don't have an order

 Sets don't have an order.
-That means that when you print them, the items won't be displayed in the order they were entered in the list.
+That means that when you print them, the items won't be displayed in the order they were entered.

 ```python
 >>> my_set = {1, "a", 2, "b", "cat"}